Leonardorossato/event-backend/Documentation_API.md

 ## Erros Twilio API
 - If user number is wrong, it will return a error;
+- If the variables in .env are wrong, it will return a erro to.

 ## Route to get all events: